fortunecookies/overview/README.md

 ## Table of Contents
 1. Collect Digital FortuneCookies
+  1. The Charm
+  2. The Surprise
+  3. The Batch
+  4. The Bake Sale
 2. Earn GoodFortune on Ethereum
+  1. Your GoodFortune Score
+  2. The GoodFortune Formula
+    1. Fixed Attributes
+    2. Gameplay Multipliers
+  3. The GoodFortune API
+  4. The GoodFortune Oracle
 3. Spread Good Fortune in the World
+  1. Artist Compensation
+  2. FortuneCookies Foundation

 ## Collect Digital FortuneCookies
 FortuneCookies are collectible charms with a surprise.